sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ## Introduction

 The purpose is to test the functionality of Smartswitch.
-DPU platform is on in which switch is connected to  dpu sleds via pcie link having two dpus per sled.
+Smartswitch is connected to dpu sleds via pcie link having two dpus per sled.

 ## Scope

 The test is targeting a running SONiC system on each dpus.
-Purpose of the test is to verify a platform related functionalities/features for each dpus.
+Purpose of the test is to verify smartswich platform related functionalities/features for each dpus.
 For every test cases, all DPUs need to be powered on unless specified in any of the case.

 ## Definitions and Abbreviations